Vietnam quarterly growth hits two-year high on exports, investment

 Consumer prices in September rose 2.63 per cent from a year earlier, the statistics office said in its Sunday report.
 Retail sales rose 7.6 per cent.

-For the first nine months of this year, exports rose 15.4 per cent from a year earlier to $299.63 billion while imports were up 17.3 per cent at $278.84 billion, for a trade surplus of $20.79 billion, the office said.
+For the first nine months of this year, exports rose 15.4 per cent from a year earlier to US$299.63 billion while imports were up 17.3 per cent at US$278.84 billion, for a trade surplus of US$20.79 billion, the office said.

 The International Monetary Fund late last month forecast Vietnam's GDP growth at 6.1 per cent this year, while the Asian Development Bank put it at 6.0 per cent.